Skip to main content

 Rate Limiting

-Sliding-window rate limiting is applied per endpoint.
+Sliding-window rate limiting is applied to all endpoints, including /api/health and /api/ready.
 Limits are configurable per route and return standard 429 Too Many Requests responses with Retry-After headers when exceeded.
+Rate limiting health and readiness probes prevents denial-of-service attacks that target monitoring endpoints.

 Circuit Breakers